sidney-eliot/3d-artists-handbook/content/glossary.md

 ---

 ### Blend Modes in 3D Software
-ToDo: Restructure
+To-Do: Restructure

 Blend methods apply to every software (some have more or less modes).
-Every texture has to have a blend mode, the most common one being Opaque.
+Every texture has to have a blend mode, the most common one being opaque.
 Blend Modes describe how the output of the current material will blend over what is already being drawn (rendered) in the background.

 - Black = invisible/ not rendered
 - White = visible/ rendered